-Peter Matthews graduated in Graphic Design and started his career in advertising.
-In 1986 he became a founder and creative head of the advertising agency Matthews & Charter, Ogilvy & Mather, which won many awards locally and internationally, and was rated in the top three most creative ad agencies in South Africa by FM.
+Peter Matthews is an award-winning South African director.
+He started his career in advertising, and became a founder and creative head of Matthews & Charter, Ogilvy & Mather in 1986.
 During this time Peter developed a passion for story-telling and directing.
-For him, emotion was the most powerful vehicle for effective communication, and Peter left advertising to become a film director in 1999.
+He sees emotion as the most powerful vehicle for effective communication.
+In 1999 Peter left advertising to become a film director.

 Between 1999 – 2006 Peter conceptualised and directed many international and local commercials that received international award recognition – including the Cannes Bronze Winner, ‘Don’t Forget’ – a PSA focused on Alzheimers.